Ulysses in Critical Perspective

 Edited by Michael Patrick Gillespie and A. Nicholas Fargnoli

-This collection of essays is the first in 15 years to review the current state of theory on James Joyce's Ulysses, and this volume comes more than 100 years after the fictitious Leopold Bloom steps into the novel, a day Joyceans celebrate as Bloomsday.
-The contributors--well known for their work in James Joyce studies--each provide three assessments in their areas of specialization: a history of the best criticism to date, a timely updating of critical positions, and an agenda for future examination.
+This collection of essays reviews the state of theory on James Joyce's Ulysses more than 100 years after the fictitious Leopold Bloom steps into the novel, a day Joyceans celebrate as Bloomsday.
+The contributors—well known for their work in James Joyce studies—each provide three assessments in their areas of specialization: a history of the best criticism to date, an updating of critical positions, and an agenda for future examination.
 In clear, accessible language, the collection examines the insights readers can expect from particular modes of inquiry and offers an informed view of theoretical approaches and interpretive trends.

 For new Joyce scholars, the book provides a highly readable summary of existing criticism.
-For seasoned Joyceans, it offers a timely and important review of the methodologies that have made significant contributions to understanding the novel.
-In addition, it surveys an array of feminist scholarship on Ulysses and will stimulate new projects for feminist criticism on the issues of choice and agency.
+For seasoned Joyceans, it offers an important review of the methodologies that have made significant contributions to understanding the novel.

 Michael Patrick Gillespie is Louise Edna Goeden Professor of English at Marquette University.
 A. Nicholas Fargnoli is professor of theology and English at Molloy College in Rockville Centre, New York.